The Best Replacement for Wheat Berries in Your Pantry

 • Semi-Pearled: Some of the bran is scoured off, reducing cook time to about 25–30 minutes.

 • Pearled Farro: Most of the bran is removed.
-This is the most common version in U.S. grocery stores.
-It cooks in just 15–20 minutes.
+It cooks in just 15–20 minutes and is the most common version in U.S. stores.

 Takeaway: If you’re in a hurry but want that wheat berry "bite," pearled farro is the gold-standard substitute.
 Just keep an eye on it so it doesn't get too soft, as it lacks the tough outer bran of a true wheat berry.